 Retell the story Room on the Broom with story stones and clothespin characters!
-Your child will love these hands-on activities.
+Your child will love these hands-on activities and convenient Room on the Broom printables.

 Recently I teamed up with four amazing bloggers to share crafts and activities to go along with the book Room on the Broom by Julia Donaldson.
 I decided to focus on the skill of story retelling through sequencing.
 Story sequencing is one of the many skills that contributes to children’s ability to comprehend what they read.
 When presented in a hands-on way, children are more engaged in their learning and retain more information!
-Below you will find two ways to retell the story along with activities from the other four bloggers!
+Below you will find two ways to retell the story along with convenient Room on the Broom printables to make these activities low-prep and easy to make.

 This post contains Affiliate links for your convenience.